 Judge Wilson is a retired Major who served for over 26 years in both the U.S. Marines on active duty and later as a reservist in the Nevada Army National Guard.
 He commanded multiple units including a M1A1 Tank Company and an Armored Reconnaissance Company.
 Following company command, he served as an Officer Candidate School TAC Officer, an M1A1Tank Battalion Fire Support Officer, a Support Operations Officer, and as the Battalion Operations Officer.

 Judge Wilson is very active in our community.
 He is a regular guest speaker in our local high schools teaching U.S. Government, Law and Procedure, and for many years Judge Wilson has served as a scoring judge for local students in the We the People constitutional program.
 He has worked with at-risk teens in the Washoe County School District's Substance Abuse Intervention Program, and he coached youth sports.
 His wife, Betsy, taught Kindergarten for six years, and is presently the school librarian at a local elementary school in Sparks.
-They are the proud parents of a current UNR student and a UNR bachelor’s and master’s degree graduate.
+They are the proud parents of two University of Nevada Alumni.